Educ-IO/educ-io/_apps/_docs/events/INSTRUCTIONS.md

 ##### Editing Tags

 Tags can be removed by clicking the remove cross on the right of each tag, and new tags can be added by clicking on the __Tag__ button.
+Tags can be displayed directly in Google Calendar if you install our [Tag-a-Doc](/extensions/tag-a-doc/){:target="_blank"} extension for Chrome.